Apartment ceiling collapses during birthday party, residents say

-DEKALB COUNTY, Ga. - A birthday party came to an abrupt end Saturday when the ceiling of an apartment collapsed.

-It happened at a complex on Misty Waters Drive in DeKalb County.
+Insulation and dry wall could be seen spread across the floor inside the apartment on Misty Waters Drive in DeKalb County.

-Images from Channel 2’s Wendy Halloran and her photographer at the scene show the entire ceiling of a second-floor apartment in shambles all over the living room area of the apartment, along with insulation.

-We’re talking with people who live there, for a live report on the Channel 2 Action News Nightbeat at 11 p.m.

 © 2018 Cox Media Group.